 Yalgur

-The Almatti Dam, across River Krishna is located in Bijapur District of Karnataka and is one of the hydro power generating stations.
-It is famous for the scenic beauty and many people visit this dam when passing through National Highway No.13 which runs between Mangalore [Karnataka] and Solapur [Maharastra].
+The Almatti Dam, across the River Krishna, is located in the Bijapur District of Karnataka and is one of the hydropower generating stations.
+It is famous for its scenic beauty, and many people visit this dam when passing through National Highway No.13, which runs between Mangalore [Karnataka] and Solapur [Maharastra].
 The dam is located in Almatti village of Bagewadi Taluk of Bijapur.

-Very near to this location there is a village called Yalgur.
+A village called Yalgur is very near this location.
 Along the River Krishna one has to cross over to the other bank to reach this village which falls in Muddebihal Taluka of Bijapur.
 What is so special about this village is, its famous Sri Hanuman Temple.
 If moving by car, one has to travel two to three KM from NH13 to reach the village of Yalgur.
-If coming by bus then one has to get down at Nidgundi located in NH13 itself, and then take share auto to reach the village of Yalgur.
+If coming by bus then one has to get down at Nidgundi located in NH13 itself, and then take a share auto to reach the village of Yalgur.

 The Temple

-As one enters the village, the three tier Rajagopuram of the temple greets and welcomes you to the temple.
-From the distance itself one can see the mortar statue of Sri Anjaneya in Yoga posture in the first tier of the Rajagopuram.
-There are few more statues that adorn the Rajagopuram.
-From the entrance of the Rajagopuram itself one can have dharshan of the Lord.
+As one enters the village, the three-tier Rajagopuram of the temple greets and welcomes you to the temple.
+From the distance itself, one can see the mortar statue of Sri Anjaneya in Yoga posture in the first tier of the Rajagopuram.
+A few more statues adorn the Rajagopuram.
+From the entrance of the Rajagopuram itself, one can have the darshan of the Lord.

 As you pass through the Rajagopuram, a very big hall covered with tin sheets roof and tiled flooring welcomes you.
-Beyond the hall there is a big mandapam and a huge tall arch façades this mandapam.
-The arch is well decorated and there are two Dwarapalakas adorning on either side.
+Beyond the hall, there is a big mandapam and huge tall arch façades this mandapam.
+The arch is well decorated and two Dwarapalakas are adorning on either side.
 There are two elephants in the center of this arch showing the way to the mandapam.

 There is wide space around this complex for performing circumambulation.
-On the left side of this complex there is office, madapalli [kitchen] where prasadam for Lord is prepared.
+On the left side of this complex, there is an office, madapalli [kitchen] where prasadam for Lord is prepared.

 When making circumambulation [pradhakshana] of the Lord, one can see the vimanam of the main garbhagraham which is in the style normally found in the Maharashtra temples.
 The walls are painted with scenes from Srimath Ramayana, and that of Sri Madhwacharya.